19. Apr. 2017

 STIPA Test Signal with 60 and 66.5 dB available

 The spoken level for speech intelligibility measurements is standardized at 60 dB, measured at a distance of one meter.
 This represents, for example, communication of students among themselves.
 On the other hand, the ANC reports that teachers typically present at an average spoken level of 66.5 dB.
 Teachers speak louder to be heard more clearly.
 To objectively measure the speech intelligibility NTi Audio now offers the TalkBox STIPA test signal with the recommended level of 66.5 dB.
-Further test signals, such as pink noise and actual text recordings for plausibility check are also included.
+Further test signals, such as pink noise and voice recordings for plausibility checks are also included.